Inside Dolly Parton’s new resort lodge in the Tennessee mountains | KRDO

 Parton’s sparkling, spangled persona doesn’t dominate the resort’s aesthetic, which she called “high-fashion rustic.”
 But the 77-year-old star herself delivered plenty of glam at the opening, taking the stage in a bold print dress with black ruffles at the hem, black beading draped at the waist and a signature plunging neckline that elicited this quip: “I’m the only person that ever left the Smoky Mountains and took ‘em with her.”

-But it’s warmth and hospitality, not flashy adornment, that are on display at HeartSong.
+But it’s Parton’s warmth and hospitality, not flashy style, that are on display at HeartSong.

 “I’m just a down-home person and all the people I grew up with are just likable, easygoing people.
 And I guess once you’ve kind of had that instilled in your whole psyche, in your whole being, that does follow you,” Parton told CNN Travel in an interview after the launch event.
 Employees across the Dollywood empire greet guests with a smile and are quick to ask how they can help.